James Buchanan: Memorials

 A bronze and granite memorial near the southeast corner of Washington, D.C.'s Meridian Hill Park was designed by architect William Gorden Beecher and sculpted by Maryland artist Hans Schuler.
 It was commissioned in 1916 but not approved by the U.S. Congress until 1918, and not completed and unveiled until June 26, 1930.
 The memorial features a statue of Buchanan, bookended by male and female classical figures representing law and diplomacy, with engraved text reading: "The incorruptible statesman whose walk was upon the mountain ranges of the law," a quote from a member of Buchanan's cabinet, Jeremiah S. Black.

 An earlier monument was constructed in 1907–1908 and dedicated in 1911, on the site of Buchanan's birthplace in Stony Batter, Pennsylvania.
 Part of the original 18.5 acre memorial site is a 250-ton pyramid structure that stands on the site of the original cabin where Buchanan was born.
 The monument was designed to show the original weathered surface of the native rubble and mortar.

 Three counties are named in his honor, in Iowa, Missouri, and Virginia.
-Another in Texas was christened in 1858 but renamed Stephens County, after the newly elected Vice President of the Confederate States of America, Alexander Stephens, in 1861.
+Another in Texas was christened in 1858 but renamed Stephens County, after the newly elected vice president of the Confederate States of America, Alexander Stephens, in 1861.
 The city of Buchanan, Michigan, was also named after him.
-Several other communities are named after him: the unincorporated community of Buchanan, Indiana, the city of Buchanan, Georgia, the town of Buchanan, Wisconsin, and the townships of Buchanan Township, Michigan, and Buchanan, Missouri.
+Several other communities are named after him: the city of Buchanan, Georgia, the town of Buchanan, Wisconsin, and the townships of Buchanan Township, Michigan, and Buchanan, Missouri.

+A residency hall for upperclassmen is named in his honor at Dickinson College.
+He attended and graduated from Dickinson College, located in Carlisle, PA.

+Buchanan State Forest, located near the MD state border, and due South of Bedford, PA is also named in honor and memorial of Pennsylvania's only president.

 James Buchanan High School is a small, rural high school located on the outskirts of his childhood hometown, Mercersburg, Pennsylvania.